 - Create a terrarium.
+The size of the terrarium should be appropriate for use on a table at home, and no larger than 12" deep, 18" long, and 16" high.
 Selected plants should be started by the exhibitor from cuttings or seeds or as purchased plugs.
 The terrarium must be cared for by the exhibitor for at least 5 months.
 Exhibitor should be able to explain the different plant, soil, and environmental needs and watering requirements of a closed system, OR - Exhibit a plant that you propagated from cuttings, layering or division or started from seed.
 Create a photo board showing the progression of growth.
 Tips for vegetative propagation of houseplants can be found in the University of Illinois Extension Gardener's Corner (go.illinois.edu/gardenerscorner).